 Another problem was branching out and becoming too progressive.
-This went against the very essence of Death Metal.
-In the beginning, they were conjuring the essence of death, and you can hear this in the old albums.
+This went against the very essence of Death metal.
+In the beginning, they were conjuring the essence of death, and you can hedr this in the old albums.
 From Scream Bloody Gore and Leprosy to Consuming Impulse and Slowly We Rot, you could almost smell the decaying flesh and rotting graves.
-[In all honesty, releases such as Altars of Madness seemed to owe more to the old Black Metal bands, in atmosphere and content.
+[In all honesty, releases such as Altars of Madness seemed to owe more to the old black metal bands, in atmosphere and content.
 Similarly, Deicide did very little to invoke a feeling of death.
-As many in the Norwegian Black Metal scene said, they were more like a commercial Black Metal band, as their message was Satanic and had nothing to do with death, more or less, yet they utilized the typical Death Metal sound.]
+As many in the Norwegian black metal scene said, they were more like a commercial black metal band, as their message was Satanic and had nothing to do with death, more or less, yet they utilized the typical death metal sound.]